doulosinsou/python_crawler/readme.md

 ###Exclude certain files/folders
 Open `exclude_path.txt` .
 Write folders, file names, or openings of file/folder names you wish to exclude from the crawl.

-Example: The following does not crawl files in the folders:
+Example: The following does not crawl these files:
 ./my_path/subdir/myfile.txt
 ./my_path/skip_me.htm
 ./my_path/_oldData/